-During the quarter ended August 31, 2023 (the "Quarter), the Company entered into a binding term sheet to create a new joint venture with SCR-Sibelco NV ("Sibelco"), a global leader in materials solutions.
-Avalon issued to Sibelco, on a non-brokered private placement basis, (i) 109,692,764 common shares of Avalon ("Common Shares") for aggregate proceeds of \$10,000,000, (ii) 1,793,722 Common Shares for aggregate proceeds of \$197,309.42 in a subsequent "top-up" financing which resulted in Sibelco owning 19.9% of the issued and outstanding Common Shares of Avalon after the top-up financing, and (iii) a secured convertible debenture in the principal amount of \$3,000,000 (the

-"Debenture") (collectively, the "Private Placement").
-Subsequent to the end of the Fiscal Year, Avalon and Sibelco closed the joint venture transaction by transferring its Separation Rapids Lithium Project and Lilypad Project into a new joint venture company, Separation Rapids Ltd. ("SRL")
+During the quarter ended August 31, 2023, the Company entered into a binding term sheet to create a new joint venture with SCR-Sibelco NV ("Sibelco"), a global leader in materials solutions.
+Avalon issued to Sibelco, on a non-brokered private placement basis, (i) 109,692,764 common shares of Avalon ("Common Shares") for aggregate proceeds of \$10,000,000, (ii) 1,793,722 Common Shares for aggregate proceeds of \$197,309.42 in a subsequent "top-up" financing which resulted in Sibelco owning 19.9% of the issued and outstanding Common Shares of Avalon after the top-up financing, and (iii) a secured convertible debenture in the principal amount of \$3,000,000 (the "Debenture") (collectively, the "Private Placement").
+During the Quarter, Avalon and Sibelco closed the joint venture transaction by transferring its Separation Rapids Lithium Project and Lilypad Project into a new joint venture company, Separation Rapids Ltd. ("SRL").